Sameer292/CPP/Day-5-Arrays-Pointers/pointers.md

 # ⚡Pointers

-> ppinters are the variables that hold the address of an another variable.
+> Pointers are the variables that hold the address of an another variable.

 > They can be of different types i.e int pointer, float pointer, double pointer, Void pointer etc.